 What to get: I love the Garlic Noodles.
 He likes the Pumpkin Shake.
 The BBQ Mushrooms are out-of-this-world.

 //The Glass House is at the Park Hyatt on Sivatha (See-vuuu-tah) Road opposite KFC.
 I go here when I want to splurge or ‘splash out’ as the Brits like to say.
-I’ve been known to buy baked goods here along with my meal so that pushes me out of the $20 range.
+Recently, they’ve raised their prices, but if you’re traveling from a “westernized country”, you might not see the cost difference.
 Japanese tourists like to come here, so there you go, sophisticated.

 That being said, it’s never crowded.
 The A/C is lovely and the setting is quiet.